-The remainder of the Proposition 1A bonds funds for Southern California, \$423.3 million, is dedicated to Los Angeles Union Station (LAUS) for the Link Union Station (Link US) project in downtown Los Angeles.
+The remainder of the Proposition 1A bond funds for Southern California, \$423.3 million, is dedicated to Los Angeles Union Station (LAUS) for the Link Union Station (Link US) project in downtown Los Angeles.
 The Link US project will extend up to 10 rail tracks at LAUS to the south of the station over U.S. Highway 101, including platforms and tracks for use by future high-speed rail.
 The project allows trains at LAUS to "run through" the station rather than head in and back out through a single entrance.
-The project is planned for two phases of construction with the cost of Phase A, as of 2022, estimated at \$950.4 million, which is fully funded including Proposition 1A bond funds, to be completed in 2028, and the cost of Phase B estimated at \$2 billion but is not currently funded.
+The project is planned for two phases of construction.
+The 2024 Draft Plan notes that there is an increase in cost of the project, which is typical of major capital projects since the pandemic.
+The Authority is working with LA Metro to address ways to optimize the design and construction process.
+The ultimate beneficiaries of the project, High Speed Rail, Metrolink, and Amtrak are working to arrive at a scope, funding plan, and construction process to deliver the project.